JeromeGill/TDDBuzzFizz/README.md

 =======
-TDDBuzzFizz
+TDD Programming Exercises
 ===========

 Programming exercises the TDD way

-A repo for TDD BuzzFizz in various languages / frameworks complete with a vagrant environment
+A repo for TDD BuzzFizz and other challenges in various languages / frameworks complete with a vagrant environment